kinetic-fit/fit-android-issues/README.md

 If you need, please review the Test Plan and Test Scenarios documents in the repository to ensure that you understand the requirements for testing and reporting.

+## App version 2.5.12 (243) - May 20, 2020

+Fixes issue with cadence sensors not working again.
+Adds Whats new pop up if developers need to communicate features to users.

 ## App version 2.5.11 (242) - May 11, 2020

 This app version fixes a profile crash, as well as the weird permissions loop that some first time user